GeoMesa Accumulo Quick Start¶

 where you provide the following arguments:

-• <instance> the name of your Accumulo instance
+the name of your Accumulo instance<zookeepers>

-• <zookeepers> your Zookeeper nodes, separated by commas
+your Zookeeper nodes, separated by commas<user>

-• <password> the password for the previously-mentioned Accumulo user
+the password for the previously-mentioned Accumulo user<table>

-• <table> the name of the destination table that will accept these test records; this table should either not exist or should be empty
+the name of the destination table that will accept these test records; this table should either not exist or should be empty

 Warning

-The Accumulo QuickStart allows you to delete the created tables upon successful completion of the QuickStart.
-Use the flag -deleteTables without an argument to specify that the tables should be deleted.
+The Accumulo QuickStart allows you to delete the created tables upon

 You should see output similar to the following (not including some of Maven’s output and log4j’s warnings):